RetirementReady 2030 Fund (PRRQX)

 Performance assumes reinvestment of distributions and does not account for taxes.
 Returns before sales charge do not reflect the current maximum sales charges as indicated below.
 Had the sales charge been reflected, returns would be lower.
 Returns at public offering price (after sales charge) for class A and class M shares reflect the current maximum initial sales charges of 5.75% and 3.50% for equity funds and Putnam Absolute Return 500 Fund and 700 Fund, and 4.00% and 3.25% for income funds (1.00% and 0.75% for Putnam Floating Rate Income Fund, Putnam Absolute Return 100 Fund and 300 Fund, and Putnam Short-Term Municipal Income Fund), respectively.
 Class B share returns reflect the applicable contingent deferred sales charge (CDSC), which is 5% in the first year, declining to 1% in the sixth year, and is eliminated thereafter (except for Putnam Floating Rate Income Fund, Putnam Absolute Return 100 Fund and 300 Fund, and Putnam Short-Term Municipal Income Fund, which is 1% in the first year, declining to 0.5% in the second year, and is eliminated thereafter).
 Class C shares reflect a 1% CDSC the first year that is eliminated thereafter.
 Performance for class B, C, M, R, T, and Y shares prior to their inception is derived from the historical performance of class A shares, adjusted for the applicable sales charge (or CDSC) and, except for class Y shares, the higher operating expenses for such shares (with the exception of Putnam Tax-Free High Yield Fund and Putnam AMT-Free Municipal Fund, which are based on the historical performance of class B shares).
 Class R5/R6 shares, available to qualified employee-benefit plans only, are sold without an initial sales charge and have no CDSC.
 Class Y shares are generally only available for corporate and institutional clients and have no initial sales charge.
 Performance for Class R5/R6 shares before their inception are derived from the historical performance of class Y shares, which have not been adjusted for the lower expenses; had they, returns would have been higher.
 Class A, M, and T shares of Putnam money market funds have no initial sales charge.
 For a portion of the period, some funds had expenses limitations or had been sold on a limited basis with limited assets and expenses, without which returns would be lower.

-S&P 500 Index is an unmanaged index of common stock performance.
-Barclays U.S. Aggregate Bond Index is an unmanaged index of U.S. investment-grade fixed-income securities.
-Securities in the fund do not match those in the indexes and performance of the fund will differ.
-It is not possible to invest directly in an index.
+The S&P 500 Index is an unmanaged index of common stock performance.
+The Bloomberg Barclays U.S. Aggregate Bond Index is an unmanaged index of U.S. investment-grade fixed-income securities.
+You cannot invest directly in an index.

 Consider these risks before investing: Our allocation of assets among permitted asset categories may hurt performance.
 Stock and bond prices may fall or fail to rise over time for several reasons, including general financial market conditions, factors related to a specific issuer or industry and, with respect to bond prices, changing market perceptions of the risk of default and changes in government intervention.
 These factors may also lead to increased volatility and reduced liquidity in the bond markets.
 Growth stocks may be more susceptible to earnings disappointments, and value stocks may fail to rebound.
 Investments in small and/or midsize companies increase the risk of greater price fluctuations.
 Bond investments are subject to interest-rate risk (the risk of bond prices falling if interest rates rise) and credit risk (the risk of an issuer defaulting on interest or principal payments).
 Default risk is generally higher for non-qualified mortgages.
 Interest-rate risk is greater for longer-term bonds, and credit risk is greater for below-investment-grade bonds.
 Lower-rated bonds may offer higher yields in return for more risk.
 Funds that invest in government securities are not guaranteed.
 Mortgage-backed securities are subject to prepayment risk and the risk that they may increase in value less when interest rates decline and decline in value more when interest rates rise.
 International investing involves currency, economic, and political risks.
 Emerging-market securities carry illiquidity and volatility risks.
 Active trading strategies may lose money or not earn a return sufficient to cover trading and other costs.
 REITs are subject to the risk of economic downturns that have an adverse impact on real estate markets.
 Commodity-linked notes are subject to the same risks as commodities, such as weather, disease, political, tax and other regulatory developments and other factors affecting the value of commodities.
 Risks associated with derivatives include increased investment exposure (which may be considered leverage) and, in the case of over-the-counter instruments, the potential inability to terminate or sell derivatives positions and the potential failure of the other party to the instrument to meet its obligations.
 Efforts to produce lower-volatility returns may not be successful and may make it more difficult at times for the fund to achieve its targeted returns.
 In addition, under certain market conditions, the funds may accept greater volatility than would typically be the case, in order to seek their targeted return.
 There is no guarantee that the funds will provide adequate income at and through an investor's retirement.
 You can lose money by investing in the funds.